muhammadhamx/muhammadhamx/README.md

 # Hey there!
 I'm Muhammad Hamza Sajid 👋

 Welcome to my little corner of GitHub, where code meets creativity and ideas come to life. 🚀
-I’m a **Full-Stack Web Developer** with a passion for building innovative **web, mobile, and desktop applications** that solve real-world problems and deliver exceptional user experiences.
+I’m a **Full-Stack Web & Python Developer** with a passion for building innovative **web, mobile, and desktop applications** that solve real-world problems and deliver exceptional user experiences.

 ---